 Building a Simple Command

-In order to build a new activity for nsquared agents you will need to build a .NET 8.0 assembly that contains a class that implements the IAgentCommand
+In order to build a new activity for nsquared agents you will need to build a .NET 8.0 assembly that contains a class that implements the IAgentCommand interface.

 Step-by-Step creating a simple nsquared agent Command